rahulpedduri/rahulpedduri.github.io/_posts/2017-10-23-time-range-join.markdown

 }
 ```

 That's it!
 What you get after these 3 stages is an `RDD[Option[(GKey, Long)]]`.
-What you choose to from here on its upto you.
+What you choose to from here on its up to you.

 One last note before we close, I want to talk a little about why we used an iterator.
 1. `perPartition()` function will be called by RDD's `mapPartitions()`. `mapPartitions` expects an iterator in return.
 2. This is a perfect use case for an iterator.
-Once, you have final output `(Gkey, Long)`, you don'e need it again for the records to come after that.
+Once, you have final output `(Gkey, Long)`, you don't need it again for the records that are read after that.
 So, there is no need to keep track of the final output records.
 You could very well store the output records in a list and return an iterator of that list.
 But that would be a waste of memory; And you would have to deal with memory issues, JVM tuning, etc.

 |Partition - 1 Intermediate |
 |id|time|row-type|points|in M|